MrDucxy/Orbis-Suite-3.0/Guide.md

 # OrbisLib2 Beginners Guide
 Hey!
 This is a writeup on the OrbisLib2 API for C# to help users get started.
 Not everything is yet added, but will be in the coming days.

+The project for this guide can be found [here](https://github.com/MrDucxy/Orbis-Suite-3.0/tree/master/OrbisLib%20Guide%20Example)

 ## Getting Started
 ### Pre-Requisites